 How to stop heavy periods

 Knowing the underlying reason for your heavy periods is key to getting the treatment that will be most effective for you, which is why talking to a doctor is so important.
-In some cases, heavy menstrual bleeding caused by fibroids, growths or endometriosis are best treated through surgery.
-But most often, menorrhagia treatment is a matter of lifestyle changes and medication.
+For example, the best treatment for endometriosis may be surgery, while uterine fibroid treatments may include watchful waiting or medications before considering surgery.
+But most often, menorrhagia treatment is a matter of lifestyle changes and medication, such as:

 Nonsteroidal anti-inflammatory drugs (NSAIDs) can lighten bleeding